-I’d like to continue the theme of that article by talking about three other social engineering attacks that caused great damage.
+Let’s talk about three social engineering attacks that caused great damage.

 Diamonds, diamonds, DIAMONDS

 If you’re planning on stealing USD$27.9 million worth of diamonds, then all you need is some chocolate and a smile.
 No, seriously.

 A mystery man walked into an ABN Amro bank in Belgium back in 2007 and walked out with a large amount of diamonds and other gems weighing 120,000 carats.

 The man, who is still at large, walked in through the front door at regular hours, skipped through all security measures and walked out with the loot.

 “He used one weapon — and that is his charm — to gain confidence,” Philip Claes, spokesman for the Diamond High Council, said at the time.
 “He bought chocolates for the personnel, he was a nice guy, he charmed them, got the original of keys to make copies and got information on where the diamonds were.”